Entrepreneurs Go All-In on Mahogany Bay Village, Part II.

 The Hive is looking forward to hiring a staff of three local Belizean team members to start, and should be opening to the public by April 2017.
 Follow The Hive's Facebook page for the most updated information on their grand opening, hours, and daily specials!

 Do you have a business idea that could thrive within Belize's largest (60-acre) new resort village with luxury-branded hotel?
 What about an existing business, internationally or locally, that you have considered expanding or relocating?
 We are always looking for new entrepreneurs to join our family and would love to hear from you!
 We offer live / work space for sale or lease, as well as custom buildings.
-Email us at email@example.com or give us a ring at +1.800.416.7339!
-We are also currently offering Coastal Living® Lifestyle Trips for would-be investors considering purchasing a home or starting a business abroad.
+Join us on a Coastal Living® Lifestyle Trips for would-be investors considering purchasing a home or starting a business abroad, and see if Belize is right for you.
 Come and discover #howtobelize!